j0uni/clipper/README.md

 # clipper
-Here's one simple example that is compiling on gcc.
+Here's one simple C++ example of clipper usage that is compiling on gcc.

 Build it with command:
 g++ clipper.cpp main.cpp -o test